Postdoctoral Training Program in Clinical Chemistry overview

 - Undertaken analytical, clinical or quality assessment projects

-By the end of the second year, the candidate must have:
+By the end of the second year, you will have:

 - Completed rotations through required hospital laboratories (paediatric chemistry laboratory, second general chemistry laboratory)

-- Undertaken teaching assignments in clinical biochemistry as requested by their supervisors
+- Undertaken teaching assignments in clinical biochemistry as requested by your supervisors

 - Undertaken more extensive analytical, clinical or quality assessment projects, with the aim of presentation or publication